pivotal/docs-tap/getting-started.md

 ### Prerequisites

-In order to take full advantage of this document, ensure you have followed [Installing Tanzu Application Platform](install-intro.md).
+To take full advantage of this document, ensure you have followed [Installing Tanzu Application Platform](install-intro.md).

 ---